Xiaoyang-Huang/react-draggable-masonry/README.md

 |   height    |  number   | how many cells in columns will filled by this brick                                                                                |
 | allowToSwap |  boolean  | set to false if you want a fixed brick, otherwise if a draggable birck move on this brick, it will swap the position with that one |
 |  children   | reactNode | any react component                                                                                                                |

+# Mobile Support

+Tested with [drag-drop-touch](https://www.npmjs.com/package/drag-drop-touch) and it able to work with mobile devices. check our [demo code](src\index.tsx#5), you need install the package and import that to enable the mobile support.